LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 	  CUDA and HIP employ a x/y/z ordering in which dimension x has the unit stride.

-	  When using RAJA launch thread and team configuration follows CUDA and HIP programming models and is always configured in three-dimensions.
+	  When using RAJA::launch, thread and team configuration follows CUDA and HIP programming models and is always configured in three-dimensions.
 This means that dimension 2 always exists and should be used as one would use the